marvin-j97/corinth/README.md

 Pay attention to the `--mount` command.

 This will create a volume and mount it to your Docker container.
+Corinth will manage its persistence in the given base folder (CORINTH_BASE_FOLDER).

 You can inspect the volume details using

 ```
 docker volume inspect corinthvol